eXpOSNitc/expos-docs/docs/roadmap/stage-22.md

 Implement _Semget_ system call using the detailed algorithm provided [here](../os-design/semaphore-algos.md#semget) .

 ##### Semrelease System Call
-**_Semrelease_ **system call takes semaphore desciptor (SEMID) as argument from user program. _Semrelease_ system call is used to detach a semaphore from the process. _Semrelease_ releases the acquired semaphore and wakes up all the processes waiting for the semaphore by invoking the **Release Semaphore** function of [resource manager module](../modules/module-00.md) . _Semrelease_ also invalidates the <a>per-process resource table</a> entry corresponding to the SEMID given as an argument.
+**_Semrelease_ **system call takes semaphore desciptor (SEMID) as argument from user program. _Semrelease_ system call is used to detach a semaphore from the process. _Semrelease_ releases the acquired semaphore and wakes up all the processes waiting for the semaphore by invoking the **Release Semaphore** function of [resource manager module](../modules/module-00.md) . _Semrelease_ also invalidates the per-process resource table entry corresponding to the SEMID given as an argument.

 Implement _Semrelease_ system call using the detailed algorithm provided [here](../os-design/semaphore-algos.md#semrelease).